For the first time, the majority of people under 16 in America are nonwhite and Hispanic

 - Our nation is getting bigger: The total population hovered around 329 million in 2019, up from around 308 million in 2010.

-- America is becoming more diverse: The U.S. population was about 60% non-Hispanic white in 2019, a record low for the country, and experts predict non-Hispanic whites will be a minority in 25 years.
-Meanwhile, Hispanic and Asian populations grew by 20% and 30% respectively from 2010 to 2019, and the Black population grew by 12%.
+- The U.S. is becoming more racially diverse: The U.S. population was about 60% non-Hispanic white in 2019, a record low for the country, and experts predict non-Hispanic whites will be a minority in 25 years.
+Meanwhile, Hispanic and Asian populations grew by 20% and 30%, respectively, from 2010 to 2019, and the Black population grew by 12%.
 While the white population grew by 4.3% compared to 2010, the number of non-Hispanic whites fell by more than half a million people from 2016 to 2019.

-- The future is more diverse than ever: In 2019, for the very first time, nonwhites and Hispanics were the majority for people under the age of 16, signaling a demographic shift that experts expect will continue over the coming decades.
+- The face of America is changing fast: In 2019, for the first time ever, nonwhites and Hispanics were the majority for people under the age of 16, signaling a demographic shift that experts expect will continue over the coming decades.

 See the full report on the Census Bureau’s website.